 Have the entire AC circuitry tested every season by an experienced marine electrician, especially the shore power cord.
 This will detect any shorts, open wires or ground faults.
+Also, have the polarity indicator system inspected for proper operation.

 Test outlets periodically by pressing the test/ reset buttons in the center of the face plate to ensure proper operation.